Lukc/tartines-www/philosophy.md

-% Tartines’ philosophy
+% Tartines' philosophy

   1.

     ### If you try to have fun, you might become productive!

     We are a friendly community.
-We’re here to make the world or ourselves better.
+We're here to make the world or ourselves better.

     If you try to do things that you find fun, you might be willing to spend